epfl-ada/ada-2022-project-datakungfu/README.md

 We take into account that income is not the same as an indicator such as a score, but its value fluctuates depending on the era, country and special events, which means that economic activities such as inflation have to be taken into account.
 Therefore, we created a new column "Revenue_ratio", which represents the percentage of a movie's revenue in the total box office revenue of the year.
 This can reduce the difference in revenue due to inflation to a certain extent.

 #### Plot Summary Processing

 We treat all the plot summary data as a two-dimensional list, and the plot summary of each movie is a list on the second dimension.

-In order to extract the topic of the movie through the analysis of the movie plot summary, we do the following processing of the movie plot summaries:
+To extract the topic of the movie through the analysis of the movie plot summary, we do the following processing of the movie plot summaries:

 - Tokenization - Split the plot summary into the smallest unit of word, "token".
 - Stopwords - Remove punctuation symbols, special characters and common words.